stafino/TweetStress/meetings.md

 ## Week 9

 ### 29 Nov 2022
-* Difference between research paper and dissertation: Dissertation is much easier to write and should be written first.
-For dissertation no original results need to be crafted, paper requires relevant results conducted by me that weren't conducted before
-* Dissertation's abstract & conclusion needs to be written last
-* Dissertation structure: Abstract, Introduction, Related Work, Codesign Workshop, Technical Infrastructure, Prototype Design, Feedback on Prototype, Technical Development, Results, Limitations?, Future Possibilities, Conclusion
-* Still no clue how to go around API keys for Twitter for other users
-* Need to read paper's Sharon sent on Teams - Video Conferencing Mockup
-* In the Codesign Workshop: create design for the application, find what stresses people out, find out how to protect privacy of participants, find out how to design stress data dashboard, etc.
+* During my meeting with my dissertation supervisor, we discussed the differences between a research paper and a dissertation.
+It was noted that a dissertation is easier to write and should be written first.
+The dissertation does not require original results crafted by the writer, whereas the paper requires relevant results conducted by the writer that have not been conducted before.
+We discussed the dissertation's abstract and conclusion, which should be written last.
+The structure of the dissertation was also discussed, which includes an abstract, introduction, related work, codesign workshop, technical infrastructure, prototype design, feedback on prototype, technical development, results, limitations, future possibilities, and conclusion.
+We talked about the challenge of working around API keys for Twitter for other users and Sharon's paper on video conferencing mockup.
+In the Codesign Workshop, we plan to create a design for the application, identify what stresses people out, find out how to protect privacy of participants, and design a stress data dashboard, among other things.

 ## Week 10